AlexanderKosik/kickstart_regex/content/introduction.md

 Regular Expressions are a powerful tool which should be in every developers toolkit.
 But be aware, that they are not the solution to every problem.

-But what are Regular Expressions (or short: *RegEx*)?
+But what are Regular Expressions (or short: *RegEx*) good for?

+**It is all about data**.
+RegEx offer us a way to control and master data.
+For example by an automatic extraction of specific rows from a very large file.
+Or by validating data that comes from a foreign source, for example from a user input.

-Regular Expressions are used for matching a string within a string.
-With a RegEx you can:
+So in most cases Regular Expressions are used for matching a string within another bigger string or file:

-    - check, if a string is contained in a string
+    - We check, if a string is contained in a string (so if it is a substring)
-    - extract information (e.g. substrings) out of a string
+    - We extract information out of a string or file
+    - We replace content if it matches certain criteria

+Regular Expressions apear in a wide variety of domains.
+It is very often used in the context of unix operating systems where we have specific tools like *grep*, *sed* and *awk*, all of those support RegExp.

+The programming language *Perl* is predestined for RegExp.
+But also languages like C++ (since C++11) or Java support Regular Expressions.

+Within this course we will mostly focus on the Python programming language due to its simple syntax.

-If we look at modern programming languages like Python, the builtin string method is already quite powerful.
+If we look at methods of the builtin string type in Python we realize, that these methods are already quite powerful.
 Let's look at some of Pythons string methods in action.

 ```python
 # Check if a string is contained in another string